Azure/Azure-Network-Security/Azure DDoS Protection/Script - View Protected Public IPs tool/README.md

 ## Prerequisites
 * Current Version of [Azure Powershell](https://docs.microsoft.com/en-us/powershell/azure/install-az-p)
-* User running script must be logged into Azure Powershell with the appropriate RBAC permissions to view/list Public IP Addresses and Virtual Networks
+* User's running script must be logged into Azure Powershell with the appropriate RBAC permissions to view/list Public IP Addresses and Virtual Networks

 ## How To Run